Winston Marshall: Podcasting

+Other activities

-Marshall is interested in the books of the Canadian professor of psychology Jordan Peterson, and invited Peterson to Mumford & Sons' studio in 2018, with Peterson sharing a photograph of them together on social media.
+Marshall is interested in the philosophy of Canadian psychologist Jordan Peterson, and invited Peterson to Mumford & Sons' studio in 2018, after which Peterson sharing a photograph of him with the group.
 When asked about his involvement with Peterson, who has been a controversial figure, Marshall told CBC Radio: "I don't think [Peterson's] psychology is controversial, but the quasi-political stuff...
 I think it's a conversation we're having a little bit as a band and, do we want to get into the political stuff?"
 Later in 2018, Marshall told NME that he "[thinks] everyone should read widely.
 If you read something, work out who's got the opposite opinion and read that guy so you can form your own ideas."
 In the same interview, both Marshall and Mumford opined that musicians should not talk about politics, and said that they did not like being asked about politics, with Marshall telling the magazine:

 I have a little bit of frustration with the politicising of music.
 I don't mind when artists are political, but I think politics is fucking complicated.
 It's different from three years ago when we were doing promo for Wilder Mind – we weren't ever asked about politics.
 People didn't care, but now everyone's got a fucking opinion.
 Everything is, "Politics this, politics that".
 It's a massive change.

-In January 2021, Marshall created a group that aims to connect Hong Kongers encouraged to immigrate to the UK with British residents, following the implementation of the Hong Kong national security law.
+In January 2021, Marshall co-founded Hong Kong Link Up, a non-profit organisation pairing Hong Kongers arriving in the UK with local residents to help them settle, following the implementation of the Hong Kong national security law.

-In January 2022, he launched the "Marshall Matters" podcast.
-It was hosted by British politically conservative magazine The Spectator, which is owned by his father, and for which Marshall became a contributor in 2021.
-The podcast was promoted as Marshall interviewing people working in creative industries "to find out what indeed is the state of the arts."
-By October 2023, 45 episodes had been published, including interviews with Laurence Fox, Jordan Peterson and Candace Owens.
-Of his career move into being a "culture warrior", he said that "Having made all this huge sacrifice so that [he could] speak [his] mind, [he] might as well fucking do it then.
-It would seem stupid not to."

-On 7 July 2022 he was a guest on the BBC's political programme Question Time, discussing the resignation of British Prime Minister Boris Johnson which had been announced that day.
+On 7 July 2022 he was a guest on the BBC's political programme Question Time, discussing the resignation of British Prime Minister Boris Johnson, which had been announced that day.

+In April 2024, Marshall spoke at the Oxford Union against the motion "This House Believes Populism is a Threat to Democracy", opposite former US House Speaker Nancy Pelosi.

+In April 2025, he attended a White House press briefing, where he asked Press Secretary Karoline Leavitt whether the Trump administration would consider granting political asylum to British citizens facing prosecution over speech offences.
+Leavitt said she had not heard the idea proposed to the president but would raise it with the national security team.
+In June 2025, Marshall reported from Israel during the Twelve-Day War for The Winston Marshall Show and GB News.

+In April 2026, Marshall suggested on American TV channel Fox News that floating walls armed with explosive mines could be used to prevent migrants, all of them according to him being economic migrants and not refugees, from crossing the English Channel to reach the UK.